Plagiarism Policy

 Plagiarism and Originality Policy

 The Journal of Communication and Da'wah upholds a strict commitment to the originality and integrity of all published scholarly works.
-To maintain the highest academic standards, every manuscript submitted to Journal of Communication and Da'wah undergoes a thorough plagiarism screening using industry-standard similarity detection software, such as Turnitin or iThenticate.
+To maintain the highest academic standards, every manuscript submitted undergoes a thorough plagiarism screening using industry-standard similarity detection software, such as Turnitin or iThenticate.

 Plagiarism Screening Process

-- Similarity ≤ 20%: Manuscripts with a similarity index of 20% or less (excluding properly cited quotations and references) are considered acceptable and will proceed to the peer-review stage.
+- Similarity ≤ 20% Manuscripts are considered acceptable and will proceed to the peer-review stage.

-- Similarity 21–30%: Manuscripts within this range will be returned to the author for major revision.
-Authors are required to reduce similarity levels and resubmit a cleaner version of the manuscript before further review.
+- Similarity 21–30% Manuscripts will be returned to the author for major revision to reduce similarity levels.

-- Similarity > 30%: Manuscripts exceeding 30% similarity will be rejected outright, as they do not meet Journal of Communication and Da'wahoriginality requirements.
+- Similarity > 30% Manuscripts will be rejected outright as they do not meet originality requirements.

 Ethical Violations